 ContextForge provides foundational MCP gateway capabilities:

-- Gateway Transport and Protocol Support: HTTP, JSON-RPC, WebSocket proxying, SSE, STDIO, Streamable HTTP, and gRPC-related bridging
+- Gateway Transport and Protocol Support: HTTP, JSON-RPC, SSE, STDIO, Streamable HTTP, and proxying or bridging patterns for related protocols

 - Protocol Bridging: REST/gRPC to MCP conversion without code changes